-Since 2019, I have been adamant on being environmentally conscious.
+Since 2019, I have been adamant about being environmentally conscious.
 That meant, for holidays and birthdays I had to get a bit more creative to practice social etiquette with my values in mind.
 For example: for my mom’s birthday in 2020 (January), I took her to a pottery class.
-She is mixed media artist; she loves to draw, paint, watercolor, stamp, calligraphy… everything.
+She is a mixed media artist; she loves to draw, paint, watercolor, stamp, calligraphy… everything.
 She loves to get creative.
 Now currently, certain experiences have become much more difficult to find, with COVID19 but it is still fully possible.
-A pottery class isn’t likely as easy considering most of us don’t have turn tables and kilns at home but a virtual culinary class, photography tour outdoors, or online calligraphy class are all easily doable.
+A pottery class isn’t likely as easy considering most of us don’t have turntables and kilns at home but a virtual culinary class, photography tour outdoors, or online calligraphy class are all easily doable.
 And these are just examples in the ‘art’ world.

 Some people really just want a traditional gift.
 Chocolate and flowers for Valentine’s Day?
 What if instead of the unearthly wasteful option, you instead gifted them a house plant or potted flower with homemade chocolate chip cookies.
 Or an orchid with a cheesecake.
-While these are slightly different than a bouquet of roses and a heart shaped box of chocolate, they’re much more sustainable.. and perhaps longer lasting depending on the recipients self-control.
+While these are slightly different than a bouquet of roses and a heart-shaped box of chocolate, they’re much more sustainable.. and perhaps longer-lasting depending on the recipients’ self-control.

 A list of Common Gifts a la Sustainable